travelping/docker-pcap/README.md

-# TCPDUMP in a container
+# TSHARK in a container

-This container starts a tcpdump and safes the captured packages in files.
-It uses the `-C` option to limit the file size to 1 Gigabyte by default.
-Also `-W` is used to limit the creation of new files to 10 files by default.
-When the last file has the reached the maximum size tcpdump will overwrite all files (one by one) starting with the first one.
-All created files are located in the container in the `/data` directory.
+This container starts a tshark and safes the captured packages in files.
+IT uses a ring buffer with a default file size of 1 Gigabyte and a maximum number of files of 10.
+All files are stored in the `/data` directory.

 ## Usage